Nkwor-Jane/what_color/README.md

 ## Overview

 This is project is for promotion into stage 2 for the HNG Internship Cohort 12.
-It is  a Color Guessing game called **What Color?** made with ReactJS.
-This task is dives into design and functionality.
+It is  a Color Matching game called **What Color?** made with ReactJS.
+This task is dives into game design and functionality.

 ## Features

 - **Responsive Design:** Built with Mobile-first responsive design.
--
+- **Game Functionality:** Match color circles to appropriate color.

 ## Installation